 By Emily of Wander-Lush

-Mauritius is typically thought of as a honeymoon destination, but this island nation off Africa’s east coast has a lot to offer solo travellers as well.
+Although it is typically thought of as a honeymoon destination, Mauritius has a lot to offer solo travellers.
 Beyond the idyllic beachfront, this is a diverse and complex nation with a fascinating history.

 Trekking, quad biking and other adventure activities are available in the national parks.